RSCS: Background

 RSCS arose because people throughout IBM recognized a need to exchange files.
 Hendricks’s solution was CPREMOTE, which he completed by mid-1969.
 CPREMOTE was the first example of a “service virtual machine” and was motivated partly by the desire to prove the usefulness of that concept.

 In 1971, Norman L. Rasmussen, Manager of IBM’s Cambridge Scientific Center (CSC), asked Hendricks to find a way for the CSC machine to communicate with machines at IBM’s other Scientific Centers.
 CPREMOTE had taught Hendricks so much about how a communications facility would be used and what function was needed in such a facility, that he decided to discard it and begin again with a new design.
-After additional iterations, based on feedback from real users and contributed suggestions and code from around the company, Hendricks and Tim Hartmann, of the IBM Technology Data Center in Poughkeepsie, NY, produced RSCS, which went into operation within IBM in 1973.
+After additional iterations, based on feedback from real users and contributed suggestions and code from around the company, Hendricks and Hartmann, of the IBM Technology Data Center in Poughkeepsie, NY, produced RSCS, which went into operation within IBM in 1973.

 The first version of RSCS distributed outside of IBM (1975) was not a complete networking package.
 It included uncalled subroutines for functions such as store-and-forward that were included in the IBM internal version.
 The store-and-forward function was added in the VNET PRPQ, first for files, and then for messages and commands.

 Once those capabilities were added, “the network began to grow like crazy.”
 Although at first the IBM network depended on people going to their computer room and dialing a phone, it soon began to acquire leased lines.

 At SHARE XLVI, in February, 1976, Hendricks and Hartmann reported that the network, which was now beginning to be called VNET, spanned the continent and connected 50 systems.
 By SHARE 52, in March, 1979, they reported that VNET connected 239 systems, in 38 U.S. cities and 10 other countries.
 “VNET passed 1000 nodes in 1983 and 3000 nodes in 1989.
 It currently (1990s) connects somewhat more than 4000 nodes, about two-thirds of which are VM systems.”

 In comparison, by 1981 the ARPANET consisted of 213 host computers.
 Both ARPANET and VNET continued to grow rapidly.

 By 1986, IBM’s Think magazine estimated that VNET was saving the company $150,000,000 per year as the result of increased productivity.